lyledean1/gptrs/README.md

-# OpenAI ChatGPT Rust Cli
+# gptrs

 *WIP*

-This takes the [OpenAI API](https://platform.openai.com/) and uses it as a cli that can help generate code or make suggestions.
+This takes the [OpenAI API](https://platform.openai.com/) and uses it as a cli thats build in Rust to generate code or make suggestions.

-This is mainly a small project to help myself learn rust.
+This is mainly a small project to help myself learn Rust, some of the initial code was generated using the help of ChatGPT!

 ### Code Completion